codehub-learn/development-environment-setup/java_spring_react_postgresql.md

-# Hardware and software requirements for Java & Spring framework development, React and PostgreSQL on Docker
+# Hardware and software requirements for Java & Spring framework development, ReactJS and PostgreSQL on Docker
 &nbsp;
 &nbsp;